-• Maximum Sustainable Yield (MSY): estimate for the whole Indian Ocean is 12,930 t.
+- Maximum Sustainable Yield (MSY): estimate for the whole Indian Ocean is 12,930 t. - Provisional reference points: Although the Commission adopted reference points for swordfish in Resolution 15/10 on target and limit reference points and a decision framework, no such interim reference points nor harvest control rules have been established for black marlin. - Main fishing gear (average catches 2014-18):

-- Provisional reference points: Although the Commission adopted reference points for swordfish in Resolution 15/10 on target and limit reference points and a decision framework, no such interim reference points nor harvest control rules have been established for black marlin. - Main fishing gear (average catches 2013-17): Black marlin are largely considered to be a non-target species of industrial and artisanal fisheries.
-Gillnets account for around 49% of total catches in the Indian Ocean, followed by longlines (19%), with remaining catches recorded under troll and handlines (Fig. 1). - Main fleets (average catches 2013-17): India (gillnet and trolling): 28%; I.R.
-Iran (gillnet): 27%; Sri Lanka (gillnet and fresh longline): 19%; Indonesia (fresh longline and hand lines): 10%.
+Black marlin are largely considered to be a non-target species of industrial and artisanal fisheries.
+Gillnets account for around 52% of total catches in the Indian Ocean, followed by longlines (12%), with remaining catches recorded under troll and handlines (Fig. 1).

+• Main fleets (average catches 2014-18):

+Around 75% of the total catches of black marlin are accounted for by three fleets: I.R.
+Iran (gillnet): 31%; India (gillnet and trolling): 24%; Sri Lanka (gillnet and fresh longline): 21%.

 Fig. 1a-b.
-Black marlin catches by gear and year recorded in the IOTC database (1950-2017): Notes: Other gears (OT) includes: longline-gillnet, handline, gillnet, coastal longline, troll line, sport fishing, and all other gears.
+Black marlin catches by gear and year recorded in the IOTC database (1950-2018): Notes: Other gears (OT) includes: longline-gillnet, handline, gillnet, coastal longline, troll line, sport fishing, and all other gears.